A federated data governance approach: benefits and best practices

 In essence, a federated governance approach empowers organizations to optimize data access, security, and usability by decentralizing control and aligning governance with the unique requirements of diverse domains.

 Empowering business domains with decision-making authority in their areas of expertise brings about enhanced agility in processes.
-This autonomy allows operators to swiftly adapt to changing needs without seeking permissions from central IT.
+This autonomy allows operators to swiftly adapt to changing needs without seeking permission from central IT.
 For example, sales and marketing teams can promptly respond to new opportunities as they no longer require approval from central IT to access pertinent data.
-This decentralized approach enables R&D teams to explore new datasets by reaching out directly to the more accessible domain teams without waiting to get authorization from central IT.
+This decentralized approach enables R&D teams the capability to explore new datasets with fewer restrictions, reducing time-to-insight and ensuring analysis is based on the freshest data.

 Given that IT departments are often stretched thin, delegating decision-making to domains not only accelerates processes but also reduces the burden on these teams.
 Moreover, this greater autonomy also empowers individuals, fostering increased participation and engagement.